-Denial was one more thing I tried hard at and only because someone else wanted me to.
-Not only did it not work, it made situations worse.
-The truth is, “Our secrets keep us sick.”
+Denial was one more thing I tried hard at, but only because someone else wanted me to.
+Not only did it not work, it made the situation worse.
+The truth is, our secrets keep us sick.

 A friend admitted her divorce hurt 10 times worse than she expected because of frequent nightmares about her mom’s untimely death – a trauma she denied until her husband left her.

-I denied my pain like my mom and my friend did until mine manifested as depression, and no one knew.
+I denied my pain the same as my mom and my friend until it manifested as depression, and no one knew.
 I didn’t want people feeling sorry for me even though I needed support.
 Instead, I joked and laughed a lot.
 All the while, I kept people distant and my feelings buried.
 Longtime friends said, “You should have been an actress.
 I had no idea you were depressed.”

 The cover-up took a lot of effort, a lot of trying hard.